twooldridge/workshop/snpArcher.md

 # Configuring snpArcher

-Ok, the following assumes that you have already setup a snpArcher conda environment and have successfully executed the examlpe datasets (see [setup](https://github.com/twooldridge/workshop/blob/main/terminal.md)).
+Ok, the following assumes that you have already set up a `snpArcher` Conda environment and have successfully executed the example datasets (see [setup](https://github.com/twooldridge/workshop/blob/main/terminal.md)).
 Let's do some other organizational things in the project folder before we start.
 Your philosophy on organization may differ, but here's what I do:

 ```
 mkdir -p data      # Where raw data goes